SICILY - ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 After Sicily had changed hands a number of times, a 1282 revolt known as the Sicilian Vespers overthrew the French.
 Then followed five centuries of Spanish domination.
 As usual, Sicily was under outside rule, and thus missed out on many of Europe's developments.
 Culture remained agricultural and feudal.
 The pressures of the Church and the Inquisition helped keep the populace subdued.
 An eruption of Etna in 1669 and the immense earthquake of 1693 killed many and the rebuilding kept the populace busy.
 In various wars and treaties, Sicily was handed around, belonging briefly to the House of Savoy, and then Austria.
 Then came the Spanish Kingdom of the Two Sicilies (ruled by the Bourbon kings of Naples), which endured the Napoleonic Wars and continued, despite a British attempt at reform, to oppress the population.
 Thus when Garibaldi made his famous landing at Marsala in 1860, to claim the island for the Savoy dynasty in his successful quest for Italian unification, the new regime was greeted optimistically (this is the period in which the novel The Leopard is set).

 Failed or insuffient reforms meant that the lot of ordinary Sicilians did not improve significantly over the next period, which saw the growth in power of fear-wielding land managers, giving rise to the intimidatory criminal class that was to become known as the Mafia.
 The Messina earthquake of 1908 killed over 80,000 people.
 Millions emigrated in search of a better life.
 During the Second world War, Sicily was invaded by the Allies, who restored order with the assistance of the Mafia, tightening its grip on the island.
 From then the history of the island is bound up in struggles for political power, the criminal machinations of the Mafia, mismanagement and misappropriation of resources.
-However, the closing years of the twentieth century saw the beginnings of popular movements against corruption and crime, as well as an increase in the tourism which is so important to the island's economy.
+However, the closing years of the twentieth century saw the beginnings of popular movements against corruption and crime, as well as an increase in the tourism which is so important to the island’s economy.
+The twenty-first century has seen a boom in tourism and a general rise in the profile of Sicily along with its holiday destinations and its food.

 Highlights